-On Thursday, June 5th, from 2:00 p.m. to 3:00 p.m.
-ET, tune into our latest webinar, “The Route to Transit Ballot Success: Working with Pollsters.”
-This event is geared towards transit stakeholders, agencies, and campaigns and will provide valuable insights into how research can inform planning and advocacy across the transportation sector.
-Details below!
+On Thursday, June 5th, we held our latest webinar, “The Route to Transit Ballot Success: Working with Pollsters.”
+This event was geared towards transit stakeholders, agencies, and campaigns and provided valuable insights into how research can inform planning and advocacy across the transportation sector.

 Molly O’Shaughnessy, Principal & CEO, EMC Research